Employer disability insurance policies, also known as group policies, and individual disability insurance policies are very different for doctors.

 As we discussed above, your individual disability benefit is not taxable, but your employer benefit is!

 This means that if you have to use your employer policy, the money you'd receive would be taxed, leaving you with WAY less than your current take-home pay.

-Which would impact your lifestyle as you'd have to adjust to your new "salary" relying on your employer disability coverage.
+Which would impact your lifestyle as you'd have to adjust to your new "salary" relying on your employer's disability coverage.

 This is a must for physician disability insurance policies.
-Most of the time, employer policies are going to be any-occupation, which are completely unreliable because the definition is extremely restrictive to doctors.
+Most of the time, employer policies are going to be any-occupation, which is completely unreliable because the definition is extremely restrictive to doctors.

 That means if you are able to work in any other position, you won’t meet the definition of disabled and won’t receive your benefit.

 Under an any-occupation policy, you’re only considered disabled if you can’t work in any occupation that you could be considered reasonably suited for based on education, training, or experience.